The totally online option

 Many may have heard of Xero, and wondered what all the fuss is about.
 It's not perfect - but it does have a lot going for it, and it's continually getting better.
 We think it's been oversold to small businesses as solving all their woes.
 It still requires a basic understanding of accounting.

 Xero is different from traditional accounting packages - with some benefits and some disadvantages.
 But when it's good, it's very good.
-This includes, for example, FX accounting.
+This includes, for example, FX accounting, although others are catching up.
 With access to the Internet required, they've been able to do a lot of work to simplify this area.
 And a feature available only to support people allows us to make bulk changes relatively quickly - very useful when a user has posted transactions to a wrong account.
 So what's it all about?

 Well, the first thing is it's web-based.
 Even if you use Windows, Macs, Linux or any other system, you should be able to use this.
 Of course, I can't guarantee it will work perfectly in every situation - but I can guarantee that you don't need to use Edge - we use Firefox and Chrome, while clients use Safari.